Biomathematicus

-This is the story of my American dream: I escaped from hell crossing a river of fire.
+This is the story of my American dream: I escaped from hell by crossing a river of fire.
 I came as a slave to the land of the free, empty-handed and on my knees.
 Today I walk tall and harbor great expectations for the future.
-Want to jump to the end of the story?
+Do you want to jump to the end of the story?
 Then read: How did I obtain my Green Card?

 I remember the day I started my path to America: February 10th, 2000.
-I woke up with the equivalent to $10 in my bank account to pay business expenses, rent, car, groceries, utilities, insurance, and a long et cetera.
+I woke up with the equivalent of $10 in my bank account to pay business expenses, rent, car, groceries, utilities, insurance, and a long etcetera.
 The money I had left was barely enough for that day.
-I was living in a metropolitan area, providing services to the oil industry with my engineering business, trying to save for a property and retirement… the usual middle class struggle.
+I was living in a metropolitan area, providing services to the oil industry with my engineering business, trying to save for a property and retirement… the usual middle-class struggle.
 I had been working like a mule for my own thriving business, making sales and submitting invoices periodically for the previous two years.

-In 1999 Colombia, my origin country, went through its worst economic recession in 70 years, precisely when I was at the beginning of my career and had little savings.
+In 1999 Colombia, my country of origin, went through its worst economic recession in seventy years, precisely when I was at the beginning of my career and had little savings.
 Invoice payments ceased at many levels of government and industry.
 Liquidity was null.
-The average credit card interest peaked 70%.
+The average credit card interest peaked at 70%.
 It was impossible to get bridging loans.
 The invoices I submitted to my buyers went unpaid for several months.

 My line of work required traveling throughout the entire country.
-I had to pass through guerrilla-dominated regions, paramilitary territory, drug fields, criminal areas, no man’s land… I had to see many things that would rather forget.
-Many times I was held at gun point, insulted, robbed, threatened, and every time a little part of me was killed.
-I used to be mellow and sweet; now I have this heavy dark cloud hanging mercilessly from my heart.
+I had to pass through guerrilla-dominated regions, paramilitary territory, drug fields, criminal areas, no man’s land.
+I had to see many things that I would rather forget.
+Many times I was held at gunpoint, insulted, robbed, threatened, and every time a little part of me was killed.
+I used to be mellow and sweet, but now I have a heavy, dark cloud hanging mercilessly over my heart.
 Since then I have grown deeper and darker.

 The job seemed easy to me.
-I had spent 6 years earning a degree in engineering from the top Colombian university, and I had 4 years of professional experience at the time.
+I had spent six years earning a degree in engineering from the top Colombian university, and I had four years of professional experience at the time.
 I was more familiar with engineering problems than with information technology problems, but since I had worked extensively in embedded software and computer programs in which the algorithms were frankly difficult, I decided that the job would be a piece of cake.
-The salary was good, and promised to solve many of my immediate problems.
-And, most important, I would be in an office, not in the battlefield.
+The salary was good and promised to solve many of my immediate problems.
+Most important, I would be in an office, not on the battlefield.

 However, to get there I would have to cross a river of fire… literally.